grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-telegram.md

 1. In the Telegram app, **open a group or start a new one**.
 1. Search and **add the bot to the group**.
 1. Copy the **chat ID** from the URL in your browser's address bar.
-It should look similar to this: `https://web.telegram.org/a/#-4266674385`.
+It should look like this: `https://web.telegram.org/a/#-4266674385`.

    The chat ID is the sequence of numbers that follows the `#` symbol.
 For example: `-4266674385`.